-Christian faith produces Christian hope, as we look forward to the wonderful things that God has in store for us in this world and in the world-to-come.
+Christian faith produces Christian hope, as we look forward to the wonderful things that God has in store for us both in this world and in the world-to-come.
 We express and exercise this hope in steadfast prayer (cf. Luke 18.1, Romans 12.12, Colossians 4.2).
-Jesus teaches us priorities for our prayers in the Lord's Prayer (Matthew 6.9-13, Luke 11.2-4).
+Jesus teaches priorities for our prayers in what we call 'the Lord's Prayer' (Matthew 6.9-13, Luke 11.2-4).